revgrid/revgrid/etc/revgrid.api.md

     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
     // Warning: (ae-forgotten-export) The symbol "GridPainter" needs to be exported by the entry point public-api.d.ts registerGridPainter(key: string, constructor: GridPainter.Constructor): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration removeAllEventListeners(): void;
     // (undocumented)
     removeAttribute(attribute: string): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration